The World Around

 As a conference, The World Around was first hosted in New York City in January 2020, and has since held five further events.
 The organisation collaborated with the design news website Dezeen on Earth Day 2020 for Dezeen's "Virtual Design Festival".
-In 2021, the Gugenheim welcomed a yearlong residency for The World Around, hosting the 2021 Summit and "In Focus: Land" virtually.
+In 2021, the Guggenheim welcomed a yearlong residency for The World Around, hosting the 2021 Summit and "In Focus: Land" virtually.
 In 2022 the yearly Summit remained at the Guggenheim Museum, in partnership with Het Nieuwe Instituut in Rotterdam, where June's "In Focus: Precarity" conference was held.

 Summits

 The World Around was launched in New York City at the end of 2019 by Beatrice Galilee, the former curator of architecture at the Metropolitan Museum of Art, and Diego Marroquin, a private equity executive and philanthropist.

 The first Summit was held in January 2020 at the TimesCenter in New York City.
 Speakers included Elizabeth Diller, Paolo Antonelli, Caroline Criado Perez, and David O'Reilly.
 On Earth Day, April 22, The World Around partnered with Dezeen to host the "Virtual Design Festival", featuring talks, interviews, short films and essays, "exploring ideas that could 'shape the future of our relationship with the planet'".

 In 2021, the platform entered a year long residency at the Solomon R. Guggenheim Museum in New York City, hosting two summits.
 2021 Summit, again held online, took as its premise that "if we can envision a different future, we can also push harder to create one."
 The session was divided into three sessions on "Pollinators", "Keepers", and "Builders", and featured speakers include Ryūe Nishizawa, David Adjaye, Liam Young, Francis Kéré, Alice Rawsthorn and Sumayya Vally.
 Cave Bureau, the first Kenyan representatives at the Venice Architecture Biennale, produced their contribution for the summit alongside their Biennale installation.
 In Focus: Land was held in October, with three sessions "Community", "Technology", and "Ecology" covering post-colonial land-issues in the United States.

 In 2022, the yearly summit was held again at the Guggenheim Museum in collaboration with Het Nieuwe Instituut.
 Featured speakers included Tadao Ando, Lesley Lokko, and David Chipperfield.
 The event took a hybrid form, including live presentations and pre-recorded videos.
 In June, In Focus: Precarity was held in Rotterdam at Het Nieuwe Instituut.